mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 for more diseases, physical and mental injuries, toxic food, water and air, as well as hazardous and radioactive environments?
 The main reason for the growing number of people with cancer is the toxic waste and chemicals we are constantly dumping into the air and water.
-But the most ironic things of all is that regardless of how destructive and lethal technology can be, we still need it to survive.
+But the most ironic thing of all is that regardless of how destructive and lethal technology can be, we still need it to survive.
 If all the machines we produced suddenly stopped working, how would we get supplies of purified water, how would